GWC-DCMB/CapstoneProject/README.md

 # CapstoneProject
-Capstone Project Information for 2017-2018 GWC
+Step by step goals for completing the Girls Who Code at UM DCMB Capstone Projet.

 - Please check your project channel on [Slack](https://dcmbgirlswhocode.slack.com/messages) for updates and the Project Progress Log google sheet

-## Weekly Goals

-### February 6, 2018
+## Data Analysis Step by Step

+### Get organized!
-- Create [Dropbox](https://www.dropbox.com) folder and share with all group members, your point person, and gwc.bioinfo-requests@umich.edu (this is DCMB GWC Dropbox)
+- One partner should make a Google Drive folder and share it with group mentor, partner, and bwolford@umich.edu
-- Download your data set and any related files into Dropbox folder
+- At the end of each meeting the latest .ipynb should be uploaded to your Google Drive.
+Change the name to be \_v1, \_v2, etc.
+- Each person should download the original data set to a project directory on your virtual machine
-- Start familiarizing yourself with your data
+- Start familiarizing yourself with your data.
+What are the data types in each column of the data set (e.g. float, string)?
-- Log your progress in the Project Progress Log at the end of class
+- Log your progress in your Project Progress Log at the end of class

-### February 13, 2018
+### Hypothesis generation
 - Refine the question or [hypothesis](https://www.sciencebuddies.org/blog/a-strong-hypothesis) you want to explore in your project
 - Make a plan for what steps you need to take to answer the question
 - Sketch out potential plots including x and y axes